grinnell-cs/csc151-images/pages/syllabus.md

 Welcome to CSC-151-{{ site.section_number }}, Grinnell College's introductory computer science course.
 In this course, we will work to develop your experience with algorithmic problem solving.
-While we will be using Racket as our programming language for this course, you will quickly see that the problem solving skills we learn in this class are applicable to other languages and in settings that don't involve programming at all.
+While we will be using Scheme as our programming language for this course, you will quickly see that the problem solving skills we learn in this class are applicable to other languages and in settings that don't involve programming at all.

 This semester, CSC-151 will emphasize the digital humanities, the use of computing technology to explore humanistic subjects.
 While we will primarily focus on text-based digital humanities, we are likely to touch on other approaches, too.